 To work out is to exercise power over the coronavirus

 We were talking exercise - brothers compete even across the oceans - and ways to sweat off worry in a time of Covid.
 Nothing illustrates endurance better than the endless road.
-In a time of sickness, this is where we clear the mind and feel alive.
-As my friend Karen, a regular runner who is now even more consistent, perfectly put it: "I used to run for vanity, now I run for sanity."
+In a time of sickness this is where we clear the mind and feel alive.
+As my friend Karen, a regular runner who is now even more consistent, put it perfectly: "I used to run for vanity, now I run for sanity."

 When I look out of my window I see a stream of huffers and puffers, patrollers and amblers, striders and cyclists.
 Yesterday, a grey-haired walker with a white umbrella strode down my lane.
 He appeared to clench his fist and flex his arm and perhaps he was only loosening up.
 But it almost looked like he was brandishing his fist at an unseen enemy.
 By walking, you see, he was taking on the virus.